IIIF/api/source/presentation/4.0/model.md

 ### Annotation Classes

+The following set of classes are defined by the W3C's [Web Annotation Data Model][org-w3c-webanno] and Vocabulary, and are heavily used within the IIIF Data Model.
+Any necessary deviations from those specifications are explicitly noted and explained, such as the need for internationalization of labels.

 #### Annotation

 Annotations are primarily used to associate content resources with Containers.
 The same mechanism is used for the visible and/or audible resources as is used for transcriptions, commentary, tags and other content.
 This provides a single, unified method for aligning information, and provides a standards-based framework for distinguishing parts of resources and parts of Canvases.
 As Annotations can be added later, it promotes a distributed system in which publishers can align their content with the descriptions created by others.

-The IIIF Specifications adopt the W3C's [Web Annotation Data Model][org-w3c-webanno] and Vocabulary.
-Any necessary deviations from those specifications are explicitly noted and explained, such as the need for internationalization of labels.

 Annotations _MUST_ have their own HTTP(S) URIs, conveyed in the `id` property.
 The JSON-LD description of the Annotation _SHOULD_ be returned if the URI is dereferenced, according to the [Web Annotation Protocol][org-w3c-webanno-protocol].

 When Annotations are used to associate content resources with a Canvas, the content resource is linked in the `body` of the Annotation.
 The URI of the Canvas _MUST_ be repeated in the `target` property of the Annotation, or the `source` property of a Specific Resource used in the `target` property.

 Content that is to be rendered as part of the Container _MUST_ be associated by an Annotation that has the `motivation` value `painting`.

 Note that the Web Annotation data model defines different patterns for the `value` property compared to IIIF, when used within an Annotation.
 The `value` of a Textual Body or a Fragment Selector, for example, are strings rather than JSON objects with languages and values.
 Care must be taken to use the correct string form in these cases.